guidoerfen/miniature-component/README.md

 #### setEnvAllowingPublicAccess()
 As in [setAvailableEnv()](#setavailableenv) this is a list of environment names.
-It can be passed as an array or a varying number of string parameters.
+It can be passed as an array, or a varying number of string parameters.
 ```PHP
 $paramObject->setEnvAllowingPublicAccess('dev', 'test', 'another');
 ```